veo-labs/openveo-manage/docs/index.md

-# What's OpenVeo Manage ?
+# What's OpenVeo Manage?

 OpenVeo Manage is an [OpenVeo](https://github.com/veo-labs/openveo-core) plugin.

-OpenVeo Manage adds the following features :

-- The possibility to manage encoders :
+OpenVeo Manage offers the possibility to manage encoders:

 - List all encoders and groups of encoders
 - Create / remove encoders or groups of encoders
 - Create / remove scheduled jobs from encoders or group of encoders
 - Display encoders' information
 - Start, tag and stop a record

 ## Screenshots